cytrinc/bark-editor/README.md

 # Bark Editor

-humanly extracted from the main repo
+"humanly extracted" from the main repo

+if you want the retired blockly editor back